 As we’ve all seen recently in the news, hurricanes (and the floods that result from them) can create enormous damage to properties and vehicles.
-In fact, one recent estimate from Hurricane Harvey, estimated over 200,000 vehicles would be totaled due to flood damaged.
+One recent estimate from Hurricane Harvey estimated over 200,000 cars would be totaled due to flood damage.

-If you are in the market for a new vehicle, be wary, as flood vehicles offer a tempting opportunity for criminals to defraud unsuspecting consumers.
-By definition, a flood vehicle has been completely or partially submerged in water to the extent that its body, engine, transmission or other mechanical component parts have been damaged.
+If you are in the market for a new vehicle, be wary, as Flood vehicles offer a tempting opportunity for criminals to defraud unsuspecting consumers.
+By definition, a flood vehicle has been completely or partially submerged in water to the extent that its body, engine, transmission, or other mechanical parts have been damaged.

-If the vehicle is so damaged that it is no longer operable, the driver’s insurance company settles the claim by buying the vehicle and selling it as a “salvage” at an auto auction.
+If the vehicle is so damaged that it is no longer operable, the driver’s insurance company settles the claim by buying it and selling it as a “salvage” at an auto auction.

 Dishonest and unscrupulous car dealers buy the vehicles, dry and clean them, yet leave plenty of hidden flood damage.
 They then transport the vehicles to states unaffected by the storm or natural disaster and sell them as used vehicles to unsuspecting buyers.

-These dishonest dealers will not disclose the damage on the vehicle’s title as they are required, which is a crime called “title washing.”
-The vehicles are then sold with the hidden damage.
+These dishonest dealers will not disclose the damage on the vehicle’s title as required, which is a crime called “title washing.”
+The cars are then sold with the hidden damage.

 Fraud prevention tips